howsoai/amalgam-lang-py/README.md

 result = json.loads(response)
 ```

-The path to the Amalgam language binary (so/dll/dylib) can be overridden using the `library_path` parameter.
+The wrapper handles the Amalgam language binary (so/dll/dylib) automatically for the user, however the default binary can be overridden using the `library_path` parameter.

 ```python
 amlg = Amalgam(library_path="/path/to/amalgam-mt.so")
 ```

-## Development

-1. Install development dependencies `pip install -r requirements-dev.in`
-2. Run tests: `python -m pytest amalgam`

 ## License